ofiregev1/Cars/README.md

 | True          | 100     | None          | Red      | {'brand': 'Tesla', ...}   | 10,000      |
 | ...           | ...     | ...           | ...      | ...                       | ...         |

-## License

-This project is licensed under the MIT License.

----

-Replace `yourusername` in the clone command with your GitHub username if you plan to include the repository link in the README.
-This should provide clear instructions and expectations for users and developers working with the project.